Wavelet estimation of the long memory parameter for Hermite polynomial of Gaussian processes: Introduction

 \section{Introduction}

-Wavelet analysis is a popular method for estimating the memory parameter of stochastic processes with long--range dependance.
+Wavelet analysis is a popular method for estimating the memory parameter of stochastic processes with long--range dependence.
 The idea of using wavelets to estimate the memory parameter $d$ goes back to~\cite{wornell:oppenheim:1992} and~\cite{flandrin:1989a,flandrin:1989b,flandrin:1991a,flandrin:1999}.
-See also~\cite{abry:veitch:1998,abry:veitch:flandrin:1998}.
-Wavelet methods are an alternative to the Fourier methods developed by Fox and Taqqu~(\cite{fox:taqqu:1986}) and Robinson~(\cite{robinson:1995:GPH,robinson:1995:GSE}.
-For a general comparison of Fourier and wavelet approach, see \cite{fay-mouline-roueff-taqqu-2009}.
+See also~\cite{abry:veitch:1998,abry:veitch:flandrin:1998}, \cite{bardet:2002}, \cite{bardet:bibi:jouini:2008}, \cite{bardet:lang:moulines:soulier:2000}.
+Wavelet methods are an alternative to the Fourier methods developed by Fox and Taqqu~(\cite{fox:taqqu:1986}) and Robinson~(\cite{robinson:1995:GPH,robinson:1995:GSE}).
 The case of the Gaussian processes, especially the fractional Brownian motion has been widely studied.
 In this paper we will make an analysis of the wavelet coefficients of stationary processes with long memory which are not Gaussian.
-The need for non-Gaussian self-similar processes in practice (for example in hydrology) is mentioned in~\cite{Taq78} based on the study of stochastic modeling for river-flow time series in~\cite{LK77}.
+The need for non-Gaussian self-similar processes in practice (for example in hydrology) is already mentioned in~\cite{Taq78} based on the study of stochastic modeling for river-flow time series in~\cite{LK77}.
+More recently such an approach was used for modeling Internet traffic, see~\cite[Chapter~3 and~4]{scherrer06:these}.

 The wavelet analysis of non-Gaussian stochastic processes has been much less treated in the literature.
 See~\cite{abry-helgason-pipiras-2011} for some empirical studies. \citeauthor{bardet:tudor:2010}, in \cite{bardet:tudor:2010}, considered the case of the Rosenblatt process which is a non-Gaussian self-similar process with stationary increments living in the second Wiener chaos, that is, it can be expressed as a double iterated integral with respect to the Wiener process.
 It can be also defined as a Hermite process of order 2, while the fractional Brownian motion is a Hermite process of order 1.
-We refer to Section \ref{mainresult} for the definition of the Rosenblatt process (see also \cite{Taq79}, \cite{Tud08}), and to \cite{CTV10}, \cite{pipiras:taqqu2010}, \cite{Taq79} for the definition and various properties of the Hermite process.
+We refer to Section \ref{mainresult} for the definition of the Rosenblatt process (see also \cite{Taq79}, \cite{abry:pipiras:2006}, \cite{GS85}), and to \cite{breton:nourdin:2008}, \cite{CTV10}, \cite{embrechts:maejima:2002}, \cite{Taq79} for the definition and various properties of the Hermite process.